For advocates of gay adoption, progress but also obstacles

 The story of their two-dad, five-kid family exemplifies the potential for same-sex couples to help ease the perennial shortfall of adoptive homes for foster children.
-Yet, even as more gays and lesbians are adopting, there are efforts by state and federal politicians to protect faith-based adoption agencies that object to placing children in such families.
+Yet even as more gays and lesbians adopt, some politicians seek to protect faith-based adoption agencies that object to placing children in such families.

 Sweeping new measures in Texas and South Dakota allow state-funded agencies to refuse to place children with unmarried or gay prospective parents because of religious objections.
-A bill passed last month in Alabama applies to agencies using private funds.
 A newly introduced bill in Congress would extend such provisions nationwide.

-For those who support gay adoption, the entire phenomenon is very much a good news/bad news story.
+For those who support gay adoption, it’s a good news/bad news story.
 Gays and lesbians have ever-expanding opportunities to adopt, and a strong likelihood of finding community support if they do so.
-Yet bias against prospective gay adoptive parents remains pervasive, whether it’s overt or subtle, and experts in the field believe that many thousands of gays and lesbians are dissuaded from adopting for fear of encountering such bias.
+Yet bias against prospective gay adoptive parents remains pervasive, whether it’s overt or subtle, and experts in the field say many thousands of gays and lesbians are dissuaded from adopting for fear of encountering such bias.

 Most Read Stories